Skip to main content

 # Show skill details by ID

-fastskill registry show-skill <skill-id>
+fastskill repos show <skill-id>

 # Show skill from specific repository

-fastskill registry show-skill <skill-id> --repository my-repo
+fastskill repos show <skill-id> --repository my-repo

 Parameters: